-One day back in February 2013, Kim came across a book which listed the top 1,001 video games released between 1971 and 2010 that everyone should play.
+One day back in February 2013, Kim cam across a book which listed the top 1,001 video games released between 1971 and 2010.
 And after a conversation with a couple of friends in the pub the following evening, she thought: wouldn’t it be great if we could do just that?

-Later Levels originally started as an attempt to review all those games, then gradually evolved into something far more laidback.
-A full-time job in IT, crazy family life and adult responsibilities may keep me busy nowadays, but I still manage to fit in a few precious hours for video games and writing about them each occasionally.
+Later Levels originally started as an attempt to review all those games, then gradually evolved into something far more laidback and varied.
+A full-time job in IT, crazy family life and other adult responsibilities keep me busy nowadays, but I still manage to fit in a few hours for blogging each week.

 Inventory: what you’ll find here